Muhammad-Saad06/zentho-hotel-project/README.md

 # zentho-hotel-project

+Designed and Developed by:

+Muhammad Saad 25F-0511
+Muhammad Uzair Younas 25F-0615

+This project was created for an ICT Semester Project submission Fall 2025 FAST NUCES.

 The Zentho Hotel Website:

 Welcome to the official repository for The Zentho Hotel, a luxury hotel website project developed for our ICT course.
 This website showcases a fictional heritage luxury hotel located in Islamabad, Pakistan.